 Debug data for hybrid services is accessible in the same way as Edge debug data, with some differences such as increased filter support.
 For more information, see Debug overview.

 Analytics data for hybrid services is accessible in the same way as Edge analytics data.
 For more information, see Using the analytics dashboards in the Edge documentation.

 Proxy deployment status

 For information on viewing deployment status, see View deployment status.

 Configure the data collection

-To set how and where trace, analytics, and deployment status data is collected on the data collection pod, you configure the UDCA service via its configuration properties.
+To set how and where debug, analytics, and deployment status data is collected on the data collection pod, you configure the UDCA service via its configuration properties.
 The UDCA properties include properties that are general to the UDCA as well as properties that are specific to each dataset.